-Following a successful pilot, functionality for the Research Office to transfer grant-to-publication links from Symplectic Elements to Researchfish has being implemented.
+Following a successful pilot, functionality for the Research Office to transfer grant-to-publication links from Symplectic Elements to Researchfish has been implemented.
 The functionality has reduced the frustration and administrative burden of re-entering publication data provided within College systems, allowing more time for researchers to focus on their research.
 The Research Office completed the first transfer in 2018 and is now supporting this activity on an ongoing periodic basis around the Researchfish submission window.

-The Interoperability Working Group is has also considered the transfer of datasets with a pilot ialso undetaken in 2018.
+The Interoperability Working Group also considered the transfer of datasets with a pilot undertaken in 2018.
 Academic staff are encouraged to add dataset records to Symplectic with a DOI and link the dataset to the relevant grant(s).
 This information is used in the transfer and will not then need to be entered into Researchfish manually.
 All datasets should be compliant with the College and funder research data management (RDM) policies.

 All other outcome types plus any grant-publication or grant-dataset links that are not centrally transferred will need to be entered manually into Researchfish as per funder requirements.
 See guidance on adding publications to Researchfish using Symplectic and Imperial's Researchfish Quick Guide [pdf].

 Accordion - RF Interoperability